Academics FAQs

 Absolutely.
 Wurzweiler faculty work to maintain close interaction with all students, providing one-on-one consultation and advisement as needed, and will remain highly accessible to you throughout the program.
 After registering for the program, you will receive direct contact information for all faculty associated with your coursework and will also be able to engage them through discussion boards in the online learning management system.

-How are fieldwork placements conducted for online students?
+How are practicum placements conducted for online students?

-They must find field placements on their own, but they must be approved by our Director of Fieldwork and must meet CSWE guidelines for supervision.
-Students pursuing an additional certification or credential must complete their second-year advanced fieldwork in agencies or organizations related to their specialization.
+They must find field placements on their own, but they must be approved by our Senior Associate Director of Practicum Education and must meet CSWE guidelines for supervision.
+Students pursuing an additional certification or credential must complete their second-year advanced practicum in agencies or organizations related to their specialization.

-Download our Fieldwork Planning FAQ document for more information.
+Download our Practicum Planning FAQ document for more information.

 How many credit hours are required to complete the program?